 It is also the series’ saving grace for some of the reasons I have got into already: Aziraphale and Crowley’s are the sections that rely least on the merits particular to the book form (the narrative voice etc).

-I have looked at how the loss of intertextual reference diminishes the characters, and later I will get into how the series erased the book’s class-coding to its considerable detriment.
+I have looked at how the loss of intertextual reference diminishes the characters, and later I will get into how the series ignores the book’s class-coding to its considerable detriment.
 Those are both criticisms founded in the overall failure of the series to understand or engage with the comedy toolkit the book was built with.